FontJordi/meteo/README.md

 ## Description

 ### Objective
 This project will show current and historical data from towns in Catalonia.
+It will also make up data to send it through Kafka (this way I can send as much data as I want, without worrying about API limits).

-I approached the project more from a learning experience, rather than a practical one
+I approached the project more from a learning experience, rather than a practical one.
+The objective of this project is to implement various technologies to gain an understanding of how they work and the advantages and disadvantages of each one.

 ### Dataset